Lawsuits Against Credit Unions for Illegal Overdraft Fees

 Charging “Extended” or “Sustained” Overdraft Fees

-It’s believed some credit unions may be charging additional fees to members who fail to replenish their accounts within a certain amount of time – say, seven to 10 days – after being hit with an overdraft fee.
+Some credit unions may be charging additional fees to members who fail to replenish their accounts within a certain amount of time – say, seven to 10 days – after being hit with an overdraft fee.
 These fees are typically called “extended” or “sustained” overdraft fees and are charged separate and apart from the original overdraft fee.

 Class action lawsuits have already been filed against banking institutions claiming that extended and sustained overdraft fees are illegal because they essentially function as interest.
-Under the National Bank Act, there is a limit to how much a business can charge in interest – and it’s believed that some extended overdraft fees are up to 50 times this limit.
+Under the National Bank Act, there is a limit to how much a business can charge in interest – and it’s possible that some extended overdraft fees are up to 50 times this limit.

-Charging Overdraft Fees for Everyday Purchases When Their Contracts Forbid It
+Charging Overdraft Fees for Everyday Purchases When Their Contracts Forbid It?

 In recent years, some banking institutions have changed their policies so that they would only charge overdraft fees on certain debit card transactions.
 This was done mostly to appease public outcry over costly overdraft fees.